 Without some disciplined practice, our leadership is destined to run aground with severe limitations.
 As has been said, before we can influence others, we must be able to influence ourselves.
 I like to recommend practices like mindfulness meditation to help us find our zone of best performance.

 A continuum always has two ends.
 Not two choices.
 Right or wrong.
 Good or bad.
 Calm or agitated.
 We talk about or utilize a continuum to symbolically represent a natural transition from one point to another.
 Begin with where we’re at and end up in a more desirable position.

 Movement along the continuum can start and stop between any two points, and movement can be in either direction.
 Psychology has taught me a valuable lesson that I like to share.
-I often encourage myself and others to use the continuum to accept themselves at point “A” and to practice moving toward a point of desire, point “B.” We are never at a fixed point forever, always transitioning back and forth between.
+I often encourage myself and others to use the continuum to accept themselves at point “A” and practice moving toward a point of desire, point “B.” We are never at a fixed point forever, always transitioning back and forth between.

 Interview others, and they will interview you in kind.
-Focus your efforts on controlling them and watch them squirm, until it is their turn to reciprocate.
-Seek to learn about them, what’s meaningful and motivational for them and, well, see what response that generates for you.
+Focus your efforts on controlling them and watch them squirm until it is their turn to reciprocate.
+Seek to learn about them, what’s meaningful and motivational for them, and, well, see what response that generates for you.
 The tiniest touches or the smallest changes can move us in a very favorable direction.
 Consider.